weecology/NeonTreeEvaluation/README.md

 https://zenodo.org/record/4746605

 The annotations are alongside the evaluation annotations in this repo.
+Not every training tile has all three data types.
+There are several known omissions.

+* 2019_DSNY_5_452000_3113000_image_crop.tif does not have a LiDAR point cloud.
+* 2019_YELL_2_541000_4977000_image_crop.tif is unprojected and does not have CHM, LIDAR or HSI data
+* 2019_YELL_2_528000_4978000_image_crop2.tif is unprojected and does not have CHM, LIDAR or HSI data

 # Performance
 See the R package for current data and scores.
 This repo is just to hold the annotations in version control.